0x4248/notebook/source/content/01 Areas/Computer Science/1 Components of a computer/3 Types of Processor/The von Nuemann Machine.md

   - bai-headings
   - rounded-images
 ---
-# The von Nuemann Machine
+# The von Neumann Machine
 <p class="text-center" style="margin:0;color:gray;">Processor type</p>

 ***
-In a von neumann machine the same data bus is used to store and transfer data and instructions.
+In a von Neumann machine the same data bus is used to store and transfer data and instructions.

 |   Memory    |
 | :---------: |